Ian Cullen

 George Ian Cullen (20 October 1939 – 12 November 2019) was a British actor.

 Cullen first became interested in acting when appearing in a pantomime aged four (late 1943).
 He trained at RADA with a scholarship when he was 16.

 An early television appearance was as David Balfour in the BBC's 1963 adaptation of Robert Louis Stevenson's Kidnapped, set in Scotland in 1751.
 Balfour is captured while on board a ship, and here he meets Jacobite rebel Alan Breck Stewart with whom he forges an alliance, escaping to the Scottish Highlands while trying to avoid the redcoats.
 All twelve episodes are believed missing from the archive.

-Another notable early television appearance in 1964 when he played Ixta in the four-part Doctor Who story The Aztecs.
+Another notable early television appearance was in 1964 when he played Ixta in the four-part Doctor Who story The Aztecs.
 He was interviewed for that serial's DVD release in 2002.
 In 2012, he returned to Doctor Who to play Nadeyan in the Big Finish audio drama "Dark Eyes".

-ICullen had numerous roles in British film and television, including regular roles in Emergency – Ward 10 during its final year (as Warren Kent – 1966–1967), Z-Cars (as Joe Skinner – 1969–1975), When the Boat Comes In (as Geordie Watson - 1977–1981) and Channel 5's soap opera Family Affairs (as Angus Hart – 1997–1999).
+Cullen had numerous roles in British film and television, including regular roles in Emergency Ward 10 during its final year (as Warren Kent – 1966–1967), Z-Cars (as Joe Skinner – 1969–1975), When the Boat Comes In (as Geordie Watson - 1977–1981) and Channel 5's soap opera Family Affairs (as Angus Hart – 1997–1999).
 He has guest starred in numerous television dramas, including The Bill, Dalziel & Pascoe and Sorry!.
 In 2011, he starred as Baron Sterling in the award-winning feature film Dawn of the Dragonslayer.